• Skip to primary navigation

 Finding our Self-Care in Gratitude

 Do you want to lower your stress levels?
-Than practice gratitude.
+Practice gratitude.
 There are numerous studies that indicate that gratitude has a positive neurological and physical response.
 One study from the National Institute of Health (Zahn et al, 2009) indicated that when practicing gratitude subjects had higher levels of activity in their hypothalamus.
 I had never heard of the hypothalamus, so I had to do a little research.
 The google definition is

 a region of the forebrain below the thalamus which coordinates both the autonomic nervous system and the activity of the pituitary, controlling body temperature, thirst, hunger, and other homeostatic systems, and involved in sleep and emotional activity.